mt-inside/go-openrgb/protocol.md

 In a response, device id and command id will be echoed back to you; assert that if you want.

-Although device and command id are echoed back, notice that there's no sequence number - there isn't enough information to tie a response back to a request.
+Although device and command id are echoed back, notice that there's no sequence number; there isn't enough information to tie a response back to a request.
 I _believe_ that the server is single-threaded, so a reply will be sent before the next request is read, guarenteeing the ordering on the wire.
 Note that this will cause you problems if you try to mutli-thread your client and reuse the same socket.